-If you've had the misfortune of running out of (Apple) juice in your watch, you might be wondering how long you need to charge it for before you can get going again.
-Well fret no more, because your watch will soon be coming back to life, like Lazarus, if Lazarus was a smartwatch.
+If you've had the misfortune of running out of (Apple) juice in your watch, you might be wondering how long you need to charge Apple Watch from dead.
+Well, fret no more, because your watch will soon be coming back to life, like Lazarus, if Lazarus was a smartwatch.
 Here's what you need to know about the Apple Watch charge time.

-According to Apple, the Apple Watch Series 6 will take approximately one hour to charge from zero to 80%, and about 90 minutes to charge from zero to 100% charge.
+According to Apple, the Apple Watch Series 6 will take approximately 60 minutes to charge from zero to 80%, and about 90 minutes to charge from zero to 100% charge.
 As always, they are keen to add a couple of caveats.

 But once your Apple Watch is fully powered, what sort of battery life should you be expecting from it?
 Let's see.